FRCTeam4500/mkdocs-4500-docs/docs/2024 Badge System.md

 !!! note ""

     First of all, we at the programming team would like to congratulate you on a brand new season of FRC.
-So glad for all that have joined back from previous years and ofcourse welcome rookies!
+So glad for all that have joined back from previous years and of course welcome rookies!

     To begin, I will introduce you to a dillema that came from an arguably rushed season in 2023, that being the lack of involvement from members on the team.
 For this, we apologise greatly.